Jet off and chill out in relaxing surrounds from Spain to Sri Lanka

 Summer in the UK means thespians will be strutting their stuff, rolling off lines of the finest dramatic poetry and filling the Globe with spectators for tragedies and comedies.
 Whether you’re able to understand the dialect word for word or not is not the point.
 Shakespeare’s legacy is such that his plays, plots and characters still inspire love, admiration, fury and despair to this very day.
 Hamlet, Othello, King Lear and Macbeth will be here soliloquising and agonising — be sure to lend them your ear.

-The Debonair guide to the best places to sleep, eat, drink and explore in the Australian city
+Debonair looks at the best places to stay, eat, drink and explore in one of Switzerland’s most exciting regions